EgorKulikov/submitter/README.md

 - Luogu*
 - Toph*

-*no support for changing language, language of the last submit is used
+*no support for specifying language, language of the last submit is used